dmeoli/BeerEX/README.md

 *"Beer is proof that God loves us and want us to be happy."* (Benjamin Franklin)

-BeerEX is a rule based expert system, available as [Telegram bot](https://t.me/BeerEXpertBot), which suggests a  beer to drink with a meal.
+BeerEX is a rule-based expert system, available as [Telegram bot](https://t.me/BeerEXpertBot), which suggests a  beer to drink with a meal.
 This code was developed during the Knowledge Engineering course @ [Department of Computer Science](http://www.uniba.it/ricerca/dipartimenti/informatica)
 @ [University of Bari "Aldo Moro"](http://www.uniba.it/) under the supervision of Dr.